Video Link: https://vimeo.com/288014607

 In total, researchers analyzed data from over 440,000 individuals ranging from 35 to 69 years of age.
 They selected only patients that had never experienced a heart attack or stroke or had cancer before they were monitored.
 Scientists collected data ranging from BMI and smoking habits to exercise and diet, and subjects came from ten countries in total.

 In general, researchers found more evidence for what has long been known to be true.
-Men and women that eat a lot of processed meat are more likely to engage in other habits which inhibit health.
+Men and women that eat a lot of processed meat are more likely to engage in other habits that inhibit health.

 They were more likely to smoke, as well as eat much less fresh produce than their healthier counterparts.
 Men that eat processed meat are also more liable to drink to excess.